wmclt/numbers-at-hand/README.md

 If you're looking for generators for other kinds of randomized test-data, you might like these:
 * [Bug Magnet](https://bugmagnet.org/)
 * [Mobilefish Test data generator](https://www.mobilefish.com/services/random_test_data_generator/random_test_data_generator.php)

+## Credits
+This is a fork from the repo: philipdeherdt/numbers-at-hand.
+This fork has as goal allowing this extension to run in Firefox.